Parenting plans are easier when the details stop floating around.

 Use this next when plan disputes keep flaring inside text threads and you need language that stays calmer and easier to defend.

-Use this next when the same exchange or schedule issues keep repeating and you need a dated record that shows the pattern clearly.
+Use this next when the same exchange or schedule issues keep repeating and you need a dated record to review.

 Reduce repeat conflict by making the plan harder to misunderstand.